Laci1953/Z80AS/README.md

 # Z80AS
-Z80 Assembler compatible with HiTech tools
+Z80 Assembler compatible with the HiTech C compiler, ZAS assembler and LINK linker

 Z80AS is a macro-assembler for Z80 microcomputers, running on the CP/M operating system.